 Beginning when you choose this archetype at 3rd level, you learn the Dancing Lights Cantrip (Evocation)

-You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration. and Thaumaturgy Cantrip (Transmutation)
+You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration. and Subterfuge Cantrip (Transmutation)

-You manifest a minor wonder, a sign of supernatural power, within range. cantrips, and gain proficiency in Performance Performance
+You create a magical distraction within range. cantrips, and gain proficiency in Deception Deception

-Briefly surrounded by silvery mist, you teleport up to 30 feet to an unoccupied space that you can see. spell as a bonus action without expending a slot.
-You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.
+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses after you finish a short or long rest.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.